 delay(2000);

-• For AtomS3R, press and hold the reset button (about 2 seconds) until the internal green LED turns on, then release.
-The device is now in download mode, ready for flashing.
+For CoreS3, press and hold the reset button (about 2 seconds) until the internal green LED lights up, then release it.
+The device has now entered download mode and is waiting for programming.
+The red light turns off after the button is released, confirming that the device is in download mode.